 In some cases, impulse control issues may be symptoms of a deeper problem such as ADHD or anxiety.
 If your teen exhibits behaviors that could point to something else or your teen’s impulse control issues are getting out of hand, it may be time to consider professional help.

 Solstice can help

 If your teen is struggling with controlling their impulsive behavior, Solstice can help.
-Solstice is a residential treatment center for teen girls ages 14-18 struggling with emotional and behavioral issues like defiance, ADHD, substance use, and trauma.
+Solstice is a residential treatment center for teen girls and assigned female at birth ages 14-18 struggling with emotional and behavioral issues like defiance, ADHD, substance use, and trauma.